-Dear Representative Langevin:
+Dear Representative Rush:

-My name is Bryan Soukup and I represent the American Society of Interior Designers (ASID) and our Rhode Island-based members.
-I write to you today to commend your work on H.R.
-6915 and offer our support.
+My name is Bryan Soukup and I represent the American Society of Interior Designers (ASID) and our nearly 25,000 members and member companies.
+I write to you today to commend your work on HR 4061, extend our support for its passage, and to offer ASID as a resource during the legislative process and on future initiatives concerning energy efficiency.

 The American Society of Interior Designers traces its roots back more than 80 years and serves the full range of the interior design profession and practice through the Society's programs, networks, and advocacy.
-Our nearly 25,000 worldwide members represent individuals of all specialties, including workplace, healthcare, retail and hospitality, education, institutional, and residential practice, students, and corporate industry partners.
-We spend approximately 90% of our lives in interior spaces, so our members use evidence-based and human-centric design to affect comfort, accessibility, safety, wellness, and sustainability.
-Our members showcase the impact of design on the human experience and the value interior designers provide using data, science, building codes, and regulatory standards to design better spaces for where we live, work, play, and heal.
+Our nearly 25,000 nationwide members represent individuals of all specialties, including workplace, healthcare, retail and hospitality, education, institutional, and residential practice, students, and corporate industry partners.
+We spend approximately 90% of our lives in interior environments, so our members use evidence-based and human-centric design to affect comfort, accessibility, safety, wellness, and sustainability.
+Much more than aesthetic decorators, our designers showcase the impact of design through the creation of interior architectural elements and spaces for where we live, work, play, and heal using data, science, building codes, and regulatory standards.

+Interior designers are on the frontlines of creating energy efficient communities.
 When an ASID interior designer begins the design of a commercial space, such as an office building or hotel, or a residential home, energy efficiency and reducing energy costs is one of their primary goals.
 Interior designers study the impact of codes, standards, furnishings and fixtures on energy efficiency and employ that knowledge daily in their practice.
-The inclusion of a certified interior designer on residential and commercial design renovation and construction projects increases the potential that energy efficiency of interior spaces will be a primary consideration for the project.
+The inclusion of a Council for Interior Design Qualification-certified interior designer on residential and commercial design renovation and construction projects increases the potential that energy efficiency of interior spaces will be a primary consideration for the project.
+Our professionals can use this knowledge to impact the design education programs referenced in your bill, which will help provide students with the skills necessary for jobs in energy-related industries.